pokt-network/pocket-core/doc/specs/mesh.md

 1. Set up your proxy in the same way for a Servicer
-2. Create the following `config.json` file inside the `--datadir` directory
+2. Create the following `config.json` file inside the `--datadir` directory This is just a basic sample, please refer to the full config details to extend and add/modify more config if u need.
 ```json
 {
   "data_dir": "/home/app/.pocket/mesh",